H-1B Visa for Doctors, Physicians & Residents | Requirements

-• To teach or conduct research at a public or nonprofit private educational institution
+• To teach or conduct research at a public or private nonprofit educational institution

 • To participate in a residency program

-Application Process
+H-1B Application Process

 1. Submit a labor condition application (LCA) to the Office of Foreign Labor Certification (OFLC).
+The employer submits the LCA (ETA 9035) attesting that the H-1B applicant will not unfavorably affect the wages and working conditions of similarly employed U.S. workers.

-2. Once the LCA has been certified by the OFLC, submit it to the USCIS along with the “Petition for Nonimmigrant Worker,” Form I-129.
+2. Once the LCA has been certified by the OFLC, the employer submits it to the USCIS along with the “Petition for Nonimmigrant Worker,” Form I-129.
 While the petition includes some of the same information as the LCA, the USCIS reviews information on both documents to determine whether the job meets the requirements of a specialty occupation.
 It also decides whether the prospective H-1B worker meets the statutory requirements in that occupation.
 USCIS approval is provided by Form I-797.

 Once an employer obtains the certified LCA and the approved petition, the Wage and Hour Division (WHD) enforces the attestations within the LCA.
 This includes the material facts and labor condition statements.

-H-1B Visa for Doctors and Physicians Requirements
+H-1B Visa Requirements for Doctors and Physicians

-• You must be paid at least the actual or prevailing wage for your occupation which is defined by the Department of Labor’s (DOL) regulations.
+• You must be paid at least the actual or prevailing wage for your occupation, which is defined by the Department of Labor’s (DOL) regulations.

 • The employer must file an H-1B petition on behalf of the doctor or physician.
 They must also work for the petitioning employer and follow the terms of the approved H-1B status.
 The doctor or physician may work part-time for more than one hospital if each hospital petitions the medical professional.